carlhelin/UPush-Chat/README.md

 # UPush-Chat
-UDP chat service programmed in C
+UDP chat service programmed in C, a part of the course in "Introduction to operating systems and data communication"

 ## Usage
 ### Compile